Lost Key Golf Club near Pensacola is a saucy, salty, mischievous enchantress

 Lost Key Golf Club is a Pensacola-area golf course that will keep you coming back for more, even though it can be difficult.

-PERDIDO KEY, Fla. - The Lost Key Golf Club is one of those rare resort golf courses that likes to whip up on the guests, then entice them back for more.
-It's like a woman who tells you "no, no, no" with her mouth but "yes, yes, yes" with her eyes.
+PERDIDO KEY, Fla. - Lost Key Golf Club is one of those rare resort golf courses that likes to whip up on the guests, then entice them back for more.

-"I can't tell you the number of times resort guests have complained to me that the course beat them up," said Assistant Professoinal Roger Willoughby.
+"I can't tell you the number of times resort guests have complained to me that the course beat them up," Assistant Professional Roger Willoughby said.
 "Then they say, 'You got any tee times tomorrow?'"

 The designers had to take pains to rout the course through the natural wetlands that flow through the 150 acres.
 They did a god job: Lost Key was the first course in the state to earn the fanciest-sounding award from Audubon International, called the silver signature sanctuary.